 Our appeal to the Seventh Circuit was successful, and on April 12, the appeals court revived the ACLU's challenge to the voter ID law, directing the district court to consider the claims of voters who have trouble obtaining identification under Wisconsin’s strict voter ID law.

-UPDATED July 19, 2016: The district court granted plaintiffs’ request for a preliminary injunction, requiring Wisconsin to offer voters who do not possess an ID and cannot obtain one with reasonable effort the option of receiving a ballot by signing an affidavit.
-The order requires Wisconsin to implement this affidavit option in time for the November 2016 general election and, while this case is pending, helps to ensure that Wisconsin voters have an opportunity to make their voices heard in the election.
+UPDATED July/August 2016: On July 19, a federal trial court ruled that voters who have trouble obtaining identification under Wisconsin’s strict voter ID law can vote by affidavit.
+The order required Wisconsin to implement this affidavit option in time for the November 2016 general election and, while this case is pending, helps to ensure that Wisconsin voters have an opportunity to make their voices heard in the election.